 More recently, Harley has leased himself out as a freelanced artist, writer and editor.
 He is currently working on comic strips for release online and is developing comic book ideas (both solo and with David Griffiths) and productions for TV, film and audio; all the while dreaming of recording his music to one day release to the world.

 Currently Harley Woods has 9 reviews on Subculture Entertainment:

-Currently Harley Woods appears on 3 episodes of Subculture
+Currently Harley Woods appears on 1 episode of Subculture: The Podcast

 Dave Griffiths has worked as a journalist for over twenty years now -covering topics including film, television, music, travel and sport (with a main focus on AFL Football).

 That time has seen him host the popular X-Wired television program for seven seasons as well as write for various magazines such as Buzz Magazine, Heavy Mag, Stage Whispers, The Banner and Eternity.
 Dave is currently the Head Film Writer for Heavy Mag and also writes reviews for Thailand’s The Phuket News newspaper.